-“Every Fairtrade Carbon Credit means one less tonne of carbon dioxide released into the atmosphere.” said Victor Biwot, Operations Manager at the Sireet Fairtrade tea cooperative in Kenya.
-“If climate change continues unchecked, we won’t be able to grow tea in Kenya.
-I urge businesses to buy Fairtrade Carbon Credits so farmers can become more resilient.”
+“Every Fairtrade Carbon Credit means one less tonne of carbon dioxide released into the atmosphere,” said Victor Biwot, Operations Manager at the Sireet Fairtrade tea cooperative in Kenya.

 “This is the first standard of its kind to address the imbalances in the carbon market and make sure there is fair financial return for the producers,” said Andreas Kratz, Director of Standards and Pricing at Fairtrade International.
 “It ensures we are linking actions to compensate emissions with offering producers the support they need to tackle the effects of climate change on their livelihoods and communities.”

 “We’re happy to have Fairtrade join us in helping to finance the transition to a low carbon economy that’s so urgently needed,” says Marion Verles, CEO of Gold Standard.